deepakmaroo/IBEX/docs/source/users_manual/features/plot_data.rst

    :alt: Plot data with slider
    :align: center

 By default, the chart title is generated using the node's name, unit, and associated URI.
-Y-axes are labeled with the unit, and the X-axis is labeled with the name used to retrieve coordinates.
+The Y-axes are labelled with the name of the first plotted plot and their unit.
+Finally, the X-axis is labeled with the name used to retrieve coordinates and his unit.
 Each data series is distinguished by a default color.